tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-0.md

 - [Conway's Game of Life](./HW-life.md)
 - [Project 2](../projects/project2.md)

-\* these assignments are "walkthroughs", you just have to type the code in.
+\* the starred assignments are "walkthroughs", you just have to type the code in.
 Take your time and be sure you understand everything, if you don't, then be sure to ask in class!

 ## VI.
 Demos
 - Solitaire DOM Game